navidrome/website/content/en/docs/Developers/dev-environment.md

 4. Install `pkg-config`
 5. Clone the project from https://github.com/navidrome/navidrome
 6. Install development tools: `make setup`.
 This may take a while to complete
-7. Test installation: `make buildall`.
+7. Test installation: `make build`.
 This command should create a `navidrome` executable in the project's folder
 8. Create a `navidrome.toml` config file in the project's folder with ([at least](/docs/usage/configuration-options/#available-options)) the following options:
 ```toml
 # Set your music folder, preferable a specific development music library with few songs,